Grilled Rosemary and Cherry-Glazed Rack of Lamb

 - Combine the rosemary, olive oil, mustard, salt, garlic powder, and pepper in a small bowl.
 Wrap the lamb bones with foil.
 Set lamb on a plate and brush rosemary mixture all over the meat.
 Cover and refrigerate 1 to 4 hours.
 Meanwhile, combine preserves and vinegar in a small bowl and set aside in the refrigerator.

-- Preheat a grill for both direct and indirect medium heat grilling (350° to 450°).
+- Preheat a grill for both direct and indirect medium heat grilling (350°F to 450°F).
 For gas, leave one burner turned off.
 For charcoal, spread coals over only two-thirds of fire grate; the area with no coals is for indirect heat.
 Set the cooking grate in place.

 - Following the insertion guide on the Yummly Thermometer app, insert the thermometer horizontally through an end of the lamb into the meat until the metal is completely covered.